-Here’s what I’m really thinking while watching kids’ cartoons:
+Here’s what I’m (and probably many of you are) really thinking while watching kids’ cartoons:

 Duuuuude!
 You have more meltdowns than Lindsey Lohan on court day.
 It’s called Xanax.
 Or Prozac.
 Or vodka.
 But I still love your happy little ass!

 Ok, while I love that there are still cartoons from my childhood on TV, I now have some feelings about the Mystery Machine and the chemistry between this whole gang.
 But I’m really rolling my eyes hard at Scrappy-Doo.
 That voice.
 That attitude.
 Ugh, is he even really necessary?
 Isn’t he just stealing Scooby’s thunder?

 You have me so confused!
 Some of you are bright.
 Yay!
 But the rest of you . . . well, you appear to be blowing bubbles while floating through a bed of seaweed.
 Has the saltwater gone to your heads?